White Croatia: Territory versions

-Scholars tended to locate them on a large territory, N. P. Barsov situated the Croats in the wide area of Carpathian Mountains, on the slopes of Tatra Mountains to the river Tisza and Prut on the South, to the Dniester to the East, and the Vistula to the North.
-Many prominent scholars, including P. Šafárik, L. Niederle, V. Gruby, T. Lehr-Spławiński, B. Rybakov and V. Korolyuk considered that the lands from Western Bug and Upper Prut and Siret in the East up to Nisa and Upper Elbe in the West were originally inhabited by the Croats.
-According to Francis Dvornik, White Croatia extended from the Southern Bug and rivers Wieprz and San along the Poland-Ukraine border, to the slopes of Carpathian Mountains, including the Northern part of Slovakia, then from the rivers Netolica and Dudleba in upper Vltava, through Cidlina to the Krkonoše Mountains to the North and North-West.
-O. A Kupchynsʹkyĭ believed that Eastern Croats had territory from Prykarpattia (at the confluence of the rivers Laborec and Ondava at the crest of the Carpathian Mountains), valley of Beskids, western coast of the river Wisłoka, along Sandomierz valley until middle San, near Dunajec and left coast of Vistula.
-He said they also likely occupied the upper watershed of the Tisza river at the Ukraine-Slovakia border.
-In other words, much of the lands of present-day Western Ukraine, Southeastern Poland and Northeastern Czechia.
-Sedov sharply criticized such assumptions, saying "these hypothetical constructions are now of purely historiographic interest, since they do not find any confirmation in archaeological materials".
+N. P. Barsov situated the Croats in the wide area of Carpathian Mountains: on the slopes of Tatra Mountains to the river Tisza and Prut in the South, to the Dniester to the East, and the Vistula to the North.
+Many prominent scholars, including P. Šafárik, L. Niederle, V. Gruby, T. Lehr-Spławiński, B. Rybakov and V. Korolyuk thought that the lands originally inhabited by the Croats stretched from Western Bug and Upper Prut and Siret in the East up to Nisa and Upper Elbe in the West.
+According to Francis Dvornik, White Croatia extended from the Southern Bug and the Wieprz and San rivers along the Poland-Ukraine border, to the slopes of Carpathian Mountains, including the Northern part of Slovakia, then from the rivers Netolica and Dudleba in upper Vltava, through Cidlina to the Krkonoše Mountains to the North and North-West.
+O. A. Kupchynsʹkyĭ believed that Eastern Croats had territory including Prykarpattia (that is, the confluence of the Laborec and Ondava rivers at the crest of the Carpathian Mountains), the valley of the Beskids, the western bank of the Wisłoka, and along the Sandomierz valley until middle San, near Dunajec and left bank of Vistula.
+He claimed they also likely occupied the upper watershed of the Tisza river at the Ukraine-Slovakia border.
+In other words, the Croats' land was much of the lands of present-day Western Ukraine, Southeastern Poland and Northeastern Czechia.
+Sedov sharply criticized Kupchynsʹkyĭ's assumptions, saying "these hypothetical constructions are now of purely historiographic interest, since they do not find any confirmation in archaeological materials".

 Territorial and ethnic border of White Croats according to Ukrainian archaeologists and historians (1995-2019).

-According to recent archaeological research of material culture and conclusions on the ethno-tribal affiliation and territorial borders of the Carpathian region from 6th until 10th century, the tribal territory of the Croats ("Great Croatia") is unanimously considered by Ukrainian archaeologists to have included Prykarpattia and Zakarpattia, with eastern border the Upper Dniester basin, south-eastern the Khotyn upland beginning near Chernivtsi on the Prut River and ending in Khotyn on the Dniester River, northern border the watershed of the Western Bug and Dniester River, and western border in Western Carpathian ridges at Wisłoka the right tributary of Upper Vistula in Southeastern Poland.
-In the Eastern Bukovina region bordered with Tivertsi, in Eastern Podolia with Ulichs, to the North along Upper Bug River with Dulebes-Buzhans-Volhynians, to the Northwest with Lendians and West with Vistulans.
+Because of recent archaeological research into material culture and conclusions about the ethno-tribal affiliation and territorial borders of the Carpathian region from 6th until 10th century, Ukrainian archaeologists generally consider the tribal territory of the Croats ("Great Croatia") to have included Prykarpattia and Zakarpattia.
+They locate its eastern border as the Upper Dniester basin, its southeastern border on the Khotyn upland (beginning near Chernivtsi on the Prut River and ending in Khotyn on the Dniester River), its northern border at the watershed of the Western Bug and Dniester River, and its western border in the Western Carpathian ridges at the Wisłoka River.
+The Ukrainian historians also claim the Croats' tribal neighbors were the Tivertsi in the Eastern Bukovina, the Ulichs in Eastern Podolia, the Dulebes-Buzhans-Volhynians in the north along Upper Bug River, the Lendians in the northwest, and the Vistulans in the west.
 The analysis of housing types, and especially oven cookers in Western Ukraine which "were made out of stone (the Middle and the Upper Dnister areas), or clay (mud and butte types, Volynia)", differentiates main tribal alliances of Croats and Volhynians, but also Croats from Tiversti and Drevlians.